stecinelli/song-game/README.md

 ## Game setup

-To start you should go into the song-game-client folder and run `npm i && npm start`.
+To start you should go into the song-game-client folder and run `npm i && npm start`. <br>
-The second and final step is to go into the song-game-server folder and also run `npm i && npm start`.
+The second and final step is to go into the song-game-server folder and also run `npm i && npm start`. <br>
-The server runs on port 8000 and the client on port 3000.
+The server runs on port 8000 and the client on port 3000. <br>

 This game was entirely developed with JavaScript, NodeJS and React.

 Now you are ready to have fun!